 Maybe you’re prepping a future Olympian skimo racer, or maybe you just want to get the family out touring.
 Finally, a touring boot designed with youth in mind, the Movement Alp Tracks Explorer Jr can bring those dreams to reality.
 With 62° of ankle-articulation, the boot walks comparably to lightweight adult touring boots.
 Combine that with the quick-release top buckle/strap and the ergonomic ski/walk mechanism and your kids may just beat you uphill and through transitions.
 Movement has hit the bullseye with this boot in terms of simplicity, skiability, and price.
-The Alp Tracks Explorer may not alleviate all tears on your family’s day out, but it has set a high mark for junior touring boots.
+The Explorer Junior may not alleviate all tears on your family’s day out, but it has set a high mark for junior touring boots.

-4-piece construction with a two-piece tongue making it easier to put on the boot without sacrificing ski performance.
+- 4-piece construction with a two-piece tongue making it easier to put on the boot without sacrificing ski performance.

-Simple buckle-system with integrated power-strap for ease-of-use and reliability.
+- Simple buckle-system with integrated power-strap for ease-of-use and reliability.

-Thermo-moldable ULTRALON liner perfectly optimizes for foot comfort.
+- Thermo-moldable ULTRALON liner perfectly optimizes for foot comfort.

-Polyurethane lower and cuff makes the boot durable yet light for those small legs.
+- Polyurethane lower and cuff makes the boot durable yet light for those small legs.

-Quick ski-hike mode is simple and ergonomic, accessible by hand or ski-pole.
+- Quick ski-hike mode is simple and ergonomic, accessible by hand or ski-pole.

-Grippy SKYWALK rubber bases so kids will only go head-over-heels for skiing.
+- Grippy SKYWALK rubber bases so kids will only go head-over-heels for skiing.

-Certified DYNAFIT tech-inserts ensure safe and reliable binding entry and release.
+- Certified DYNAFIT tech-inserts ensure safe and reliable binding entry and release.

 The one concern I had was the walk mechanism because there seems to be an obsession with "external" walk levers out there.
 But they work perfectly fine, and the kids have no trouble activiting/deactivating them.